Signs That Your Pallet Racking Is Not Safe

 While all the signs above are indications of a faulty shelf, most of those occurrences may have a visible sign like slanting of the rack.
-If you notice that your used storage rack is not straight, this is a sign that it needs repairs in the future.
+If you notice that your used storage rack is not straight and showing rack damage, this is a sign that it needs repairs in the future.
 The recommended plumb tolerance is at ¼’’ per ten feet in cross-aisle and down directions.

 Troubleshooting pallet racking systems